UniversalDependencies/UD_Swedish-SweLL/README.md

 While the official UD 2.17 release only includes original learner sentences, such corrections are available in the [`not-to-release`](not-to-release/sv_swell-ud-test-trg.conllu) folder of this repository.

 # Annotation
+Each sentence-correction pair was pre-annotated with UDPipe 2 using the `swedish-talbanken-ud-2.15-241121` model.
+The resulting annotations underwent extensive manual post-correction.
-Each sentence-correction pair was initially annotated with UDPipe 2 using the `swedish-talbanken-ud-2.15-241121` model and later underwent extensive manual post-correction by two annotators, who are themselves L2 Swedish speakers.
+Each pair was edited by two annotators, who are themselves L2 Swedish speakers and worked in parallel, meeting periodically to resolve disagreements.

 In particular:

 - __lemmas, UPOS tags and dependencies__ were checked systematically
-- __morphological features__ were only checked for tokens marked as learner errors in the source corpus and/or whose automatic lemmatization, POS tagging and dependency annotation were found to be incorrect
+- __morphological features__ were only checked for tokens marked as learner errors in the source corpus and/or whose automatic lemmatization, POS tagging and/or dependency annotation were found to be incorrect
-- SweLL-gold __error labels__ are included in the MISC column and were used to automatically assign the `Typo=Yes` feature to tokens presenting orthography errors.
+- SweLL-gold __error labels__, documented [here](https://gupea.ub.gu.se/bitstream/handle/2077/69434/gupea_2077_69434_1.pdf?sequence=1&isAllowed=y), are included in the MISC column and were used to automatically assign the `Typo=Yes` feature to tokens presenting orthography errors.

-The general annotation principles for the annotation of interlanguage phenomena are the following:
+The general annotation principles for the annotation of interlanguage phenomena are as follows:

 - __token-level annotation__ (lemmatization, POS tagging and morphological analysis) should be __purely descriptive__ of the observed word forms__ (also referred to as _literal_)
 - __dependency annotation__ should also be __as descriptive of the observed language use as possible, but grounded in the correction hypothesis__ of the sentence whenever different interpretations of the learner's intended meaning would lead to different analyses.
 This is to ensure comparability between learner productions and their corrections
-3. in general, __annotation__ should be __aware of transfer phenomena__.
+- in general, __annotation__ should be __aware of transfer phenomena__.

-For a more comprehensive discussion of these principles, see [_Annotating Second Language in Universal Dependencies: a Review of Current Practices and Directions for Harmonized Guidelines_](https://aclanthology.org/2025.udw-1.17/) (Masciolini et al., UDW-SyntaxFest 2025) as well as the annotation guidelines for UD_Swedish-SweLL, available in the [`not-to-release`](not-to-release/guidelines.md) folder.
+For a more comprehensive discussion of these principles, see [_Annotating Second Language in Universal Dependencies: a Review of Current Practices and Directions for Harmonized Guidelines_](https://aclanthology.org/2025.udw-1.17/) (Masciolini et al., UDW-SyntaxFest 2025), as well as the annotation guidelines for UD_Swedish-SweLL, available in the [`not-to-release`](not-to-release/guidelines.md) folder.

-In rare cases (6 tokens), these principles clash with current UD validation rules.
+In rare occasions (6 tokens), these principles clash with current UD validation rules.
-When this happened, annotation was adjusted to comply with the general guidelines and the annotator's preferred analysis was moved to the MISC column under the key `IntendedXXX` (at the moment, only `IntendedDeprel` and `IntendedLemma` are attested).
+When this was the case, annotation was adjusted to comply with the general guidelines and the annotator's preferred analysis was moved to the MISC column under the key `IntendedXXX` (at the moment, only `IntendedDeprel` and `IntendedLemma` are attested).
 This is, however, a temporary workaround pending a community discussion.

-## Metadata
+# Metadata
 SweLL-gold comes with rich learner metadata that cannot be redistributed in full due to licensing restrictions.
 We currently include:

 - `l1`: the first language(s) of the author of the essay*
 - `approximate_level`: `Nybörjare` (beginner), `Fortsättning` (intermediate) or `Avancerad` (advanced)
-- `writing_language`: the language in which the author of the sentence has better written proficiency*
+- `writing_language`: the language in which the author of the essay has better written proficiency*
 - `sent_id`: the sentence ID, whose format is `org-N-test` for original learner productions and `trg-N-test` for the corresponding correction hypotheses (`N` is a sequential ID)
 - `text`: the full text of the sentence (pre-tokenized)